ktomk/pipelines/doc/DEVELOPMENT.md

        Unfortunately, it does (did) not cover all the PHP versions that `pipelines` supports.
 Especially with PHP 8.1 it refuses to install with composer.
-This requires to fake the PHP version (e.g. as 7.4.99) or to use the `--ignore-platform-reqs` option of composer to install with PHP 8.1.
+This requires to fake the PHP version (e.g. as 7.4.99) or to use the `--ignore-platform-reqs` - or more precisely `--ignore-platform-req=php` - option of composer to install with PHP 8.1.
     5. Xdebug 3 is required for PHP 8 and in tests for all PHP versions it supports.
 It is somewhat new, segfaults may have been spotted in CI runs (local, on Scrutiziner).
 Check the version then an upgrade.
 Pipelines uses Xdebug in development for code-coverage and step-debugging.
 See